-- Details about the course/s the teacher candidate will teach: - o name of course; length of this course (One semester?
+- What specific details are needed about the course/s the teacher candidate will teach: - o name of course; length of this course (One semester?
 One year?
-Other?) - class schedule (e.g. 50 minutes every day, 90 minutes every other day) - o any ability grouping or tracking in your content area?
-If so, please describe how it affects instruction. - o primary and secondary resources used (e.g., textbook title, publisher, date; instructional program; online applications)
+Other?) - o class schedule (e.g. 50 minutes every day, 90 minutes every other day) - any ability grouping or tracking in your content area?
+If so, please describe how it affects instruction. - primary and secondary resources used (e.g., textbook title, publisher, date; instructional program; online applications)

-Students
+The Students

-- Grade level(s)

-- Number of

-- students in the class

-- males / females

-- English language learners

-- students with Individualized Education Programs (IEPs) or 504 plans

-- Become acquainted with the required accommodations or modifications for students receiving special education services and/or students who are gifted and talented, as they will affect instruction.
+- Grade level(s) to be taught - Number and gender composition of students in the class(es) - English language learners - students with Individualized Education Programs (IEPs) or 504 plans - Become acquainted with the required accommodations or modifications for students receiving special education services and/or students who are gifted and talented, as they will affect instruction.